Wesley Chapel Timesharing & Parenting Plan Attorney

 When a marriage ends in divorce, the family continues to function, albeit in two separate households.
 Under Florida law, there is a presumption that the children should have meaningful and consistent contact with both of their parents.
 To uphold their interests, many parents work with “bulldog” lawyers who are overly-aggressive.
 Many times, that strategy backfires.
 Some judges assume that combative litigants would also be combative parents and therefore bad co-parents.

-At HD Law Partners, our Dade City timesharing & parenting plan attorneys aggressively stand up for your legal and financial rights.
+At HD Law Partners, our Wesley Chapel timesharing & parenting plan attorneys aggressively stand up for your legal and financial rights.
 But we are experienced enough to know when to press the issue and when to back off.
 In all our years of practice, this combination has helped us produce results that exceed our clients’ expectations.

 Determining the Children’s Best Interests in Florida

 Most parents agree that the parenting plan and timesharing arrangement (the phrase which replaced the old “child custody” designation) should be in the children’s best interests.
 This broad, general agreement often breaks down, however, when it comes to specifics.
 Many parents disagree as to specific timeshare arrangements.

 Since the divorce decree or other order must accurately reflect the children’s best interests, Florida judges may look at a number of factors to assist in this determination.
 Some of these factors include:

 - Parental Preferences: Some parents are perfectly happy to be weekend dads or moms.
 Perhaps they want the flexibility that such an arrangement often brings or they want to avoid a custody fight at all costs.
 In many cases, there is no “winner” in such contests, at least in the long term.